aubreymoore/GBIF-insect-species-counts/README.md

 ## Cleanup

 *sp.db* is humongous (11.5 GB) and there may be little reason to leave it on disk.
-Let's export the state_species table to a new database, *state_species.db* and delete *sp.db*.
+Let's export the *state_species* table to a new database, *state_species.db* and delete *sp.db*.
 ```
 sqlite3 sp.db ".dump state_species" | sqlite3 state_species.db
 ```
-This new database is essentially a checklist of insect species for each state.
+This new database is 17.0 MB.
+It is essentially a checklist of insect species recorded for each state.
 ```
 sqlite3 state_species.db "SELECT * FROM state_species WHERE stateProvince='California' LIMIT 5;"
 ```